lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .output}

-You may use arrow keys to move up and down the list, and open help pages by pressing the Return key.
+You may use arrow keys to move up and down the list, and open help pages by pressing the `<Return>` key.
 For this exercise, open `Tutorial: Groups and Homomorphisms` first.
-Note navigation instructions at the bottom of the screen.
-Look at first two pages, then press `q` to return to the selection menu.
+Note the navigation instructions at the bottom of the screen.
+Look at the first two pages, then press `q` to return to the selection menu.
 Next, navigate to `Reference: Groups` and open it.
-Within the two first pages you will find the function `Group` and mentioning of `Order`.
+Within the two first pages you will find the function `Group` and a mentioning of `Order`.

 Let's now copy the following input from the first example of the GAP Reference